flofriday/better-tiss-calendar/README.md

 ## How we deploy

 In production we use the [gunicorn](https://gunicorn.org/) server.
-The service is deployed as a systemd user service on a linux box, which is described in `bettercal.service`.
+The main branch is automatically deployed as a systemd user service on a linux box.
+The systemd config can be read in `bettercal.service`.

+## Contributing

+Contributions are quite welcome, you are awesome. 😊🎉

+If you want to add a shorthand for a lecture, the file you need to edit is `ressources/shorthands.csv`.